Contest-Winning Peppery Cheese Bread Recipe

 - 1. In a large bowl, combine the first six ingredients.
 In a small bowl, whisk the eggs, yogurt, oil, milk and mustard.
 Stir into dry ingredients just until moistened.
 Fold in cheese and onions.

-- 2. Transfer to a greased 9-in. x 5-in. loaf pan.
-Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a greased 9x5-in. loaf pan.
+Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Yield: 1 loaf (16 slices).

 Reviews for Contest-Winning Peppery Cheese Bread